dicom-web/dicom-web-pacs/README.md

 1. web-pacs-scp is used to receive Dicom images transmitted by CT equipment

-2. web-pacs-view is used to display DICOM images on the web
+2. web-pacs-web is used to display DICOM images on the web

 #### contact me